-CMCC has been recognised as a Designated Educational Institution by Citizenship and Immigration Canada and the Ontario Ministry of Training, and Universities.
-This designation allows international students holding a valid Study Permit to enrol in the Doctor of Chiropractic degree program and postgraduate residency programs.
+CMCC has been recognised as a Designated Educational Institution (DLI #O19359174402) by Citizenship and Immigration Canada and the Ontario Ministry of Training, and Universities.
+This designation allows international students to apply for a study permit to enroll in the Doctor of Chiropractic degree program and postgraduate residency programs.

 *Please note that the following summary information is sourced from Citizenship and Immigration Canada (CIC) and is subject to change.
 Prospective students should ensure that they are apprised of the most accurate information regarding studying in Canada by visiting www.cic.gc.ca.

 Anyone wishing to study in Canada who is not a Canadian citizen or permanent resident must obtain a study permit and in some cases a Temporary Resident Visa (Entry Visa) before entering Canada.
 Prospective students should contact the nearest Canadian Embassy, High Commission or Consulate as soon as they receive their offer of admission.

 You will need the following documentation (at minimum) in order to begin your application for a study permit:

 Based on the provision of this documentation, Canadian immigration authorities will issue a Study Permit and where necessary, a Temporary Resident Visa (Entry Visa).
 This process, in particular obtaining the medical clearance, can be very time consuming.
 You should therefore apply for a Study Permit as soon as you receive notification of your acceptance from CMCC.
 Under no circumstances should you leave for Canada until you have received confirmation from the Canadian Memorial Chiropractic College that you have been admitted and until you have obtained your Study Permit approval documents and, if necessary, Temporary Resident Visa (Entry Visa).